-All enrolled students will create and submit two (2) fully developed lesson plans, due in weeks 5 and 9.
-From these, the instructor and students will find a mutually agreeable section to demo in class.
+All enrolled students will create and submit two (2) fully developed lesson plans, due in weeks 6 and 11.
 These lessons will target a specific communicative feature of language, and will be evaluated (by both the professor and fellow students).
-Lessons will be taught in weeks 7 and 13.
-Overall time allowed for each demo will be determined by the size of the class, and additional details will be provided in class.
+Lessons will be taught in weeks 7 and 12.
+Overall time allowed for each demo will be determined by the size of the class, with additional details provided in class.